|

 in co-operation with Holm) and works by John Henry Mohrmann, who often

 received commissions by German Captains.
-These ship portraits are not
+These ship portraits are only

-available for viewing to the public and this presentation is the first
+locally available for viewing to the public and this presentation is

-and only way to see images of all these paintings.
-Click on photo
+a good way to see images of all these paintings.
+Click on photo to

 |